OSSELINAlexandre/Projet6-OC/README.md

 *  Create a DataBase named accordingly.
 * Copy the SQL Schema from the 'ressources' repository and apply it to your database.
 * Run the application.
+* You can use the username (Abraham.Lincoln@gmail.com , Benjamin.Franklin@gmail.com or Barack.Obama@gmail.com ) with password 'test'.

 You can now use PayMyBuddy application.